-A proof of concept (POC) is a miniature project aimed at demonstrating the value of a concept before fully committing to it.
+A proof of concept (POC) is a miniature project to demonstrate the value of a concept before fully committing to it.
 It is common practice to use this type of experiment to explore possible ways forward, discover pitfalls, and convince your organisation that you are on the right track.
-Unsurprisingly, in software development and data science there are many similar and related concepts such as “AI experiments” and “minimum viable products”, but these terms will not be explored in-depth in this blog post.
-Rather, we’ll focus on when to commit to a POC and when it would be better to just build at scale from the start.
+Unsurprisingly, there are many similar and related concepts in software development and data science, such as “AI experiments” and “minimum viable products”, but these terms will not be explored in-depth in this blog post.
+Instead, we’ll focus on when to commit to a POC and when it would be better to build at scale from the start.

 As with most things, POC projects are common for a reason.
 They are great tools to test out novel ideas and minimise the risk of spending lots of effort and money on something that turns out to be completely useless.
-If you come up with an idea that you are sure that none of your competitors or even companies in other sectors has thought about, it is reasonable to test it out before committing to it.
+If you come up with the idea that you are sure that none of your competitors or even companies in other sectors have thought about it, it is reasonable to test it out before committing to it.

-A good POC or discovery project begins with an idea that addresses some real aspect of the business, with a technical solution that is sound and could be transformed into something permanent.
-In the right company, a failed POC can be a source of insight and saved time, and a successful one can be like turning on the light in a dark room.
+A good POC or discovery project begins with the idea that addresses some real aspect of the business, with a technical solution that is sound and could be transformed into something permanent.
+A failed POC can be a source of insight and save time in the right company, and a successful one can be like turning on the light in a dark room.

 Nowadays, the situation is completely different.
-The value of advanced analytics is well established, and in many industries such as retail or financial services, it is a race between competitors to pick the low-hanging fruits of data science.
-In these industries, conducting a POC just to see if you agree with the consensus is not exactly optimal.
+The value of advanced analytics is well established.
+In many industries, such as retail or financial services, it is a race between competitors to pick the low-hanging fruits of data science.
+In these industries, conducting a POC to see if you agree with the consensus is not optimal.

-If you, as many today, find yourself in the situation where you want to build something that a tech giant would consider standard, but which has not yet been done in your local market or industry, then it can be hard to decide how to proceed.
-Whilst the technical solution might seem straight-forward, there are always situation-specific details that need to be ironed out.
-For instance, maybe the model you are trying to use works really well for selling TVs in an online store, but it might need some tweaks in the modelling approach if you want to use it for products with substantially different purchase patterns such as groceries.
+If you, like many today, find yourself in the situation where you want to build something that a tech giant would consider standard but which has not yet been done in your local market or industry, then it can be hard to decide how to proceed.
+Whilst the technical solution might seem straightforward, there are always situation-specific details that need to be ironed out.
+For instance, maybe the model you are trying to use works well for selling TVs in an online store, but it might need some tweaks in the modelling approach if you want to use it for products with substantially different purchase patterns, such as groceries.
 These types of problems, along with setting up the flow of data, are the most common roadblocks in this kind of project.

-If you are conducting a POC in your company, and the different parts of the company have different expectations and different ideas of what the purpose of the experiment is, it’s very difficult and confusing for these different teams to feel comfortable and to cooperate.
-For instance, if you have an offer recommendation model optimising for redemption rate, but you measure it on spend, you might have good results initially but eventually the consequences of measuring something else than what the model is trained for, will limit progress and add confusion.
+Suppose you are conducting a POC in your company, and the different parts of the company have different expectations and different ideas of what the purpose of the experiment is.
+In that case, it’s very difficult and confusing for these different teams to feel comfortable and cooperate.
+For instance, if you have an offer recommendation model optimising for redemption rate, but you measure it on spend, you might have good results initially.
+Eventually, the consequences of measuring something other than what the model is trained for will limit progress and add confusion.

 In such a situation, workshopping together and discussing under informal conditions can be a good start.
-Reaching an agreement on what to measure should be of highest priority, and in my experience, regular workshops to discuss goals and KPIs can be a great way to build understanding to make work more enjoyable and productive throughout the whole process, even after you have left the POC stage.
+Reaching an agreement on what to measure should be of the highest priority.
+In our experience, regular workshops to discuss goals and KPIs can be a great way to build understanding to make work more enjoyable and productive throughout the whole process, even after leaving the POC stage.

 Let us conclude by summarising when to conduct a POC or not:

-- Avoid POC: If you are trying to explore the way forward for your company’s technical capabilities, avoid unnecessary POCs and build a minimal version in the right system with the right data from the beginning, and plan continued development depending on the outcomes and learnings.
+- Avoid POC: If you are trying to explore the way forward for your company’s technical capabilities, avoid unnecessary POCs, build a minimal version in the right system with the right data from the beginning, and plan continued development depending on the outcomes and learnings.

 - Embrace POC: If you are doing something novel that might not work, do it as an ad-hoc experiment and worry about productionising it later.

-A POC can be an eye-opener if it incorporates the whole business case, and can be very valuable in showing the business value of committing to a certain project.
-If the setup is sound, the KPIs are well defined and the path forward is clear, all is good.
+A POC can be an eye-opener if it incorporates the whole business case and can be very valuable in showing the business value of committing to a certain project.
+All is good if the setup is sound, the KPIs are well defined, and the path forward is clear.
 On the other hand, if the purpose of the experiment is unclear, don’t go ahead with it.
 Instead, focus on something where the purpose is clear or spend more time concretising the experiment.